 What Are Rotating Proxies?
 A Comprehensive Guide

-Rotating proxies make any web scraping project much easier.
+Rotating proxies automatically give you IPs from a large pool of addresses, making any web scraping project much easier.
 This page will teach you more about rotating proxy servers, how they work, and when it’s a good idea to use them.
-Let’s get started!

-Like every proxy server, anonymous rotating proxies change your IP address and location, effectively giving you a new identity and avoiding geographical restrictions.
-However, they’re especially useful when you need to make many connection requests in a short period of time.
+Like every proxy server, anonymous rotating proxies change your IP address and location, effectively giving you a new identity.
+However, they’re especially useful when you need to make many connection requests quickly.
 That’s because most websites limit how often you can access them from the same IP address: cross the line, and you’ll start experiencing request throttling, CAPTCHAs, or outright IP bans.

 A rotating proxy server automatically swaps out your IP address with a new one.
 And then again.
 And again.
 This way, you never reach the imposed limit, and your web scraper can work uninterrupted.

 Compared to proxy lists, they’re simpler to manage.
 You also get to access a much larger pool of addresses that the provider updates without you needing to pay for more IPs.

 Rotating proxies don’t give you a list of IP addresses.
 Instead, you get one address called a backconnect gateway server.
 This server functions as a doorway to a provider’s proxy pool: it automatically fetches you new IP addresses, without you needing to do anything.

 Note that providers usually assign rotating proxies from one or several IP pools, which multiple people use at the same time.
 Thus, you’re effectively getting a shared proxy service, with all it entails: some IPs can be slower, others banned by your target domains.
 That’s the price you pay for convenience.
 To get dedicated rotating proxies, you’ll have to set up proxy rotation by yourself or use tools offered by some providers (like Oxylabs’ Proxy Rotator or Bright Data’s Proxy Manager).